studio2aoe/aoec/README.md

   - Type `O`: Oscillator track. generate function-based signal.
 It works like pulse track, but it can oscillate other waveforms. (eg. triangle, sawtooth)
   - Type `W`: Waveform track. generate memory-based signal.
 It works like Famicom N163 extension or Gameboy WAV track.
   - Type `N`: Noise track. generate random signal from 15-bit linear feedback shift register.
 It works like noise track of Famicom & Gameboy.
-- `Memory`: Store waveform, oscillator function, automation table, instrument preset.
+- `Memory`: Store waveform, oscillator function, automation sequence, instrument preset.
 - `Mixer`: Control gain of each track.
-- `Scheduler`: Control automation table and tempo
+- `Scheduler`: Control automation sequence and tempo

 ## To do
 - Quick automation function: Set automation data directly